Navigating the Federal Funding Freeze

 Grants impacting work here in the Chesapeake region are fluctuating rapidly.
 The Coalition is updating this tracking sheet regularly to reflect grant programs that are paused.
 If you see a grant program missing that is frozen, please email Kristin Reilly.

-Report New Frozen Grants
+Report Frozen and Terminated Grants

 Take Action